I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wpprecorder/ns-wpprecorder-_recorder_log_create_params.md

 Size of <b>LogIdentifier</b> field, in bytes (according to client's definition).

-`LogTag`

-Optional tag to associate with the allocated memory of the log.

-`Size`

-Size of this structure.

-`TotalBufferSize`

-Size in bytes for the log area.
+`LogIdentifier`

+Identifier to print when debug messages are merged.
+Lives at end of structure so that, if at some point clients have different definitions of the array size, it remains simple to read the rest of the structure.

 ## Requirements